 Brand storytelling is the present and future of marketing.
 Research shows that 92 percent of consumers want advertising to come in story form, with engaging and stunning images that will make an impact in a customer’s mind.
 The lessons you’ve learned above, being transparent, establishing an emotional connection and making stories resonate, are all going to continue to be important factors in the years to come.
 As companies look to grow and increase their audiences, they’ll need marketing professionals with the skills to tell the company’s story in an attractive fashion.

-Learn all the skills you need to succeed and grow as a brand storyteller with the University of West Alabama’s online bachelor’s in Integrated Marketing Communications.
+Learn all the skills you need to succeed and grow as a brand storyteller with the online bachelor’s in Integrated Marketing Communications or online Master of Arts in Integrated Marketing Communication at UWA.
 Our hands-on, affordable program includes a thorough curriculum based in marketing communications, with optional tracks such as graphic design or sports communication.
 Most courses are just eight weeks long, and with our flexible, online format, you can balance your education with your everyday life.